 That was two years after the event, after Sheriff Israel had given him an award.

-We couldn't get talk about leadership.
+We couldn't get to talk about leadership.

 No one could get any investigation going until two things happened.

-I met with the Department of Justice, their criminal section of the civil rights division, and they opened a full investigation into it after studying the case.
+I met with the Department of Justice, their criminal section of the Civil Rights Division, and they opened a full investigation into it after studying the case.

-And I filed a federal civil rights action on behalf of the family, demanding discovery.
+And I filed a federal civil rights action on behalf of the family demanding discovery.

 And that's when all of this began to open up.

-Um he didn't know anything about it.
+He didn't know anything about it.

-So then we found a press release in which he announced before the award that he was giving it for supreme bravery.
+So then we found a press release in which he announced before the award that he was giving it for Supreme Bravery.

 I took deposition, sworn testimony at the time the award was given by the lieutenant who recommended it.